vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 Connect the ESP via USB to the computer.

-Install ESPHome and compile the configuration code after you configured your own wi-fi.
+Install ESPHome and compile the configuration code after you configured your own wifi.
 And configure (or remove) the MQTT section.

 For more information about installing and flashing your ESP with ESPHome see the [ESPHome website](https://esphome.io/guides/getting_started_command_line.html) or [Peyanski ESPHome Installation Guide](https://peyanski.com/complete-esphome-installation-guide/#How_to_properly_connect_an_ESP_device_for_ESPHome_install).